auth0/docs/articles/hosted-pages/login/lock-passwordless.md

 ---
 # Universal Login with Lock Passwordless

-Using Lock Passwordless in a universal login page is the easiest and most secure implementation of [passwordless authentication](/connections/passwordless) that can be achieved.
-Additionally, universal login is the **only** way to perform passwordless authentication with native applications at this time.
+Using Lock Passwordless in a Universal Login page is the easiest and most secure implementation of [passwordless authentication](/connections/passwordless) that can be achieved.
+Additionally, Universal Login is the **only** way to perform passwordless authentication with native applications at this time.

 ## Lock Passwordless Template